TheMaroonHatHacker/gnomeforpi/README.md

 git clone https://github.com/TerraGitHuB/gnomeforpi.git && cd gnomeforpi && sudo bash install.sh

-You will need to disable the animations yourself (working on it), but everything else should be fine.
+You will need to disable the animations yourself (working on it), and you'll also need to enable fakeKMS openGL driver in raspi-config, but everything else should be fine.

+Once you get to the login screen, you'll need to change the session to "GNOME on Xorg"

 Thank you.